USE-CASE #1: Downstream Buyer Support For Women Miners in Indonesia

 The series presents these tested solutions in the form of “use-case” studies to better understand the challenges and opportunities that improved access to finance can present for artisanal miners.
 By providing holistic accounts that trace access to finance models in the ASGM sector from inception to deployment, these “use-case” studies will map actors involved, explain the specific financial instruments designed and institutional platforms deployed, as well as identify key variables that lead to impact, as a potential guide for future action.

-Artisanal and small-scale mining (ASM) is an essential livelihood for primarily rural populations in emerging economies.
-The ASM sector provides an essential livelihood for 100 million miners globally and produces approximately 20% of the world’s gold and 85% of certain gemstones.
+The artisanal and small-scale mining (ASM) sector provides an essential livelihood for 100 million miners globally and produces approximately 20% of the world’s gold and 85% of certain gemstones.
 These populations are globally diverse, and can include a high percentage of women and indigenous communities.

 According to the Global Environmental Facility, ASGM (artisanal and small-scale gold mining) represents the largest source of anthropogenic emissions of mercury, which is a pollutant of global concern.
 Mercury use in ASGM is widespread in emerging economies, and sound chemicals management is a critical policy intervention space for countries seeking to address this problem.
 Mercury represents a serious threat to maternal health and early childhood development.
 Due to the complex socio-ecological linkages associated with ASGM, any meaningful dialogue must consider its role in local communities, regional cooperation, global markets, and broader sustainable development initiatives.
 The Minamata Convention on Mercury is a global treaty to protect human health and the environment from the adverse effects of mercury.
 With its adoption in 2013, the global community urgently requires solutions to advance, sustain, and support artisanal miners and their families.